-Diffusionist theory argues that during the Paleolithic era (750,000 to 15,000 years ago), myths originated in one area and spread through travel, migration, and conquest.
-Today, there are twenty-one known civilizations that have proceeded from the original seven: Sumerian, Egyptian, Aegean, Mayan, Incan, Chinese and proto-Indian, or Mohenjo Daro.
+The diffusionist theory argues that during the Paleolithic era (750,000 to 15,000 years ago), myths originated in one area and spread through travel, migration, and conquest.
+Today, there are twenty-one known civilizations that have proceeded from the original seven: Sumerian, Egyptian, Aegean, Mayan, Incan, Chinese, proto-Indian, or Mohenjo Daro.

 Diffusionists would argue that these seven civilizations had contact with each other, borrowing myths and refashioning them into their own culture.
-Those who support independent invention maintain that these seven civilizations created their own mythologies separate of any outside influences.
-Franz Boas (1996) argues that similarities in myths are attributed to a need for explaining natural phenomena and are built on the experiences of daily life.
+Those who support independent invention maintain that these seven civilizations created their own mythologies separate from any outside influences.
+Franz Boas (1996) argues that similarities in myths are attributed to a need to explain natural phenomena and are built on the experiences of daily life.
 Therefore, dominant cultural characteristics of a society are revealed in their myths.
 In a society undergoing rapid change, myths refer to an earlier age.

 Theory of Iconotrophy